galaxyproject/training-material/Introduction/tutorials/Introduction.md

 >    > ### :nut_and_bolt: The workflow editor
 >    > We can examine the workflow in Galaxy's workflow editor.
 Here you can view/change the parameter settings of each step, add and remove tools, and connect an output from one tool to the input of another, all in an easy and graphical manner.
 You can also use this editor to build workflows from scratch.
 >    {: .comment}
 > 8. Although we have our two inputs in the workflow they are missing their connection to the first tool (Intersect), because we didn't carry over some of the intermediate steps.
 Connect each input dataset to the Intersect tool by dragging the arrow pointing outwards on the right of its box (which denotes an output) to an arrow on the left of the Intersect box pointing inwards (which denotes an input).
+All possible connections appear in green colour.
 Connect each input dataset with a different input of Intersect.
 > 9. Rename the Input datasets: The upper one should be the `Reference regions` and the lower the `Peak regions`
 > 10. Click on the **gear icon** at the top right and press **Auto Re-layout** to clean up our view:
 >    ![](../images/intro_07.png)